jwdunne/fun/README.md

 - Smooth PHP's inconsistent standard library so it's easy to recall
 - Interoperate seamlessly with PHP's types

+## How it works

+Fun implements a consistent and functional veneer over PHP's own standard library.
+The end product is a suite of useful functions you can use in your own work.

 ## Getting Started

 Run: